The Segmental Info System

 Deriving from a mixture of both Creole and British influences, Dominica's history, culture, and cuisine are created from an eclectic blend of unspoiled Caribbean tradition.

 The island's moist tropical climate and rich volcanic soil ensure abundant agriculture, and locally grown fresh fruits and vegetables, including bananas, avocados, and breadfruit, are plentiful.
-West Indian foods are the traditional dishes of Dominica, and travelers may be in for a big surprise when ordering the local specialty.
+West Indian foods are the traditional dishes of Dominica, and travelers may be in for a big surprise when ordering local specialties.